Brand Development Guide

 Exercise: Who are your main customer segments?
 Identify 3-5.

-Step 3: Creating A Value Proposition
+Step 3: Creating A Value Proposition Statement

 The overall importance of a value proposition is to establish value in your product or service.
 Establishing value is important for your potential customers to justify your worth, usefulness and importance in terms of money and time to the client.